Data Protection Notice for Committee Members

 - Processors: Service providers who are used by us to provide personnel services or in connection with the use of virtual voting tools or who are involved in the maintenance of our IT systems, for example.
 These processors are carefully selected by us and are regularly audited in order to ensure that your personal data remains protected.
 The service providers may only process your personal data for the purposes stated by us.

 - Public bodies: Authorities and state institutions, for example public prosecutor's offices, courts or financial authorities, as well as public donors to the DFG to whom we may be required to provide personal data in individual cases.
+In the case of requests for the conferment of orders of merit/other awards, the DFG discloses personal data to public authorities.

 IX.
 Will my personal data be transferred to third countries?